 If you are on a gluten-free and/or vegan diet, be certain to check that your ramen noodles comply.
 We prefer Lotus Food’s Ramen Noodles.

 We like to lightly boil broccoli and sliced sweet bell peppers to top off our ramen alongside some hemp seeds and a drizzle of sriracha.
-Other toppings we recommend: any raw or cooked veggies, sesame seeds, tofu, a drizzle of sesame oil or coconut aminos, tempeh, crushed nori seaweed, gomasio, kimchi or sauerkraut.
+Other toppings we recommend: any raw or cooked veggies, sesame seeds, tofu, a drizzle of sesame oil or coconut aminos, tempeh, crushed nori seaweed, gomasio, kimchi, or sauerkraut.
+It’s also delicious served alongside onigiri.

 - 1 tablespoon avocado or grapeseed oil